H. Kim Bottomly

-Helen Kim Bottomly is an immunologist and the former president of Wellesley College, serving from August 2007 to July 2016.
+Helen Kim Bottomly (born January 30, 1946) is an American immunologist and the former president of Wellesley College, serving from August 2007 to July 2016.
 Bottomly was the first scientist to become a president at Wellesley College.
 She has been a member of the American Academy of Arts and Sciences since 2009.
 She chaired the board of directors of the Consortium on Financing Higher Education and was a member of the advisory council of the National Institutes of Allergy and Infectious Diseases at the National Institutes of Health.
 In May 2018, she was appointed as the chair of the board of the trustees for the Fulbright University Vietnam, which she stepped down from in 2019.

 Education

-Bottomly's interest in science began at a young age.
-She was conducting lab experiments in her basement with her younger brothers.
-She attended the University of Washington (Seattle), graduated in 1969 with a degree in zoology.
-She then attended the University of Washington School of Medicine, receiving her PhD in Biological Structure in 1975.
+Bottomly attended the University of Washington (Seattle), graduated in 1969 with a degree in zoology.
+She then attended the University of Washington School of Medicine, receiving her PhD in biological structure in 1975.
 In 2008, Bottomly was named one of the University of Washington's 100 most remarkable alumni.
 She later did postdoctoral work in immunology at the National Institutes of Health from 1976 to 1979.